Strokestown: Education

-Strokestown has two primary schools (St Mary's Primary and St Patrick Boys' School) and one secondary school (Scoil Mhuire).
+Strokestown has two primary schools, St Mary's Primary and St Patrick Boys' School, and one secondary school, Scoil Mhuire.
+There are also two other primary schools in the parish of Strokestown, Kiltrustan National School (5 km north of the town) and Clooncagh National School (7 km south).
 As of 2021, Scoil Mhuire secondary school had approximately 600 students, and offered transition year, Leaving Certificate Applied classes, and Junior Certificate and Leaving Certificate state examinations.
 Strokestown Library is located in the town centre.
-Strokestown provides a community playschool and afterschool, offering care to kids between the age 2-12.
+Strokestown provides a community playschool and afterschool, offering care to kids between the age 2–12.
 Finally it provides a further education centre.
 The further education centre does not require any previous education.
 It provides training for modern offices, allowing candidates to seek education in this area.

 Places of interest

-Lisonuffy Graveyard is located 5km southeast of Strokestown.
-The ruins of a 12th century abbey are situated in the graveyard containing a pointed window and doorway.
+Lisonuffy Graveyard is located 5 km southeast of Strokestown.
+The ruins of a 12th-century abbey are situated in the graveyard containing a pointed window and doorway.
 This was the site of a Christian settlement and was also in O'Connor Roe territory, descendants of an Irish noble house who were one of the most influential royal houses in Ireland.
 In 1734, a slab of marble sent from Italy was set into a wall of the Abbey ruins as a memorial to members of the O’Connor Roe family.
 The graveyard enclosing wall was built and complete by 1825.

-Kiltrustan Cemetery is located 5.5km north of Strokestown.
+Kiltrustan Cemetery is located 5.5 km north of Strokestown.
 The ruins of an 11th-century medieval church are situated in the cemetery.
 A wooden chapel was once erected in the cemetery grounds in 1805 by Rev. James Kelly.
 This was later replaced by the present church in Kiltrustan in the early 1850s.
 There are three vaults in the graveyard namely Donnellan, Shanley and McMahon.
 The grave slabs of two priests have been uncovered and the oldest headstone dates to 1717.

 There are 14 lakes in the area, collectively known as the 'Strokestown Lakes'.